Why choose MedStar Georgetown Transplant Institute for your pancreas transplant?

 - More transplants for patients with type 2 diabetes: Perform more pancreas transplants and combined pancreas and kidney transplants for patients with type 2 diabetes than other programs

-- A center of excellence for pancreas transplantation for most insurance networks: And the only Kaiser referral center in the Mid-Atlantic region
+- A center of excellence for pancreas transplantation for most insurance networks

 Understanding pancreas transplantation

-Your pancreas is the organ located behind the lower part of your stomach.
+Your pancreas is an organ about the length of your hand located behind the lower part of your stomach and intestines and just in front of the spine.
 One of its main jobs is to make insulin, a hormone that regulates the levels of glucose (sugar) in your body.

 When your pancreas no longer works properly, your doctor may recommend pancreas transplantation.
 This procedure is used to treat type 1 and type 2 diabetes that has not been successfully controlled with medical treatment and is causing complications such as damage to your kidneys, nerves, and eyes or frequent dangerous low blood sugar levels (hypoglycemia).